UK: Campaigners call for tougher action on obesity threat

 The Forum highlighted a recent study that found "strong" point of sale "visual health prompts" resulted in healthier purchasing patterns.
 The study, conducted in one store, found that sales of fresh fruit rise by 20% and sales of frozen fruit increased by almost 30% over a 15-week period when life-size cut-outs of doctors and nurses urged consumers to "shop healthier".

-Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Private label, Retail, Seafood, Snacks, Sustainability & the environment, World foods
+Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Private label, Retailers, Seafood, Snacks, Sustainability & the environment, World foods

 - Does Kraft Heinz want to swallow Unilever whole?

 - US food next wave on display at Winter Fancy Food

 - Focus: Nestle CEO plan to balance sales, earnings

 - Comment: Meal kits in US - don't believe the hype